d-zo/xMat/README.md

 ====

 The [xMat](https://github.com/d-zo/xMat)
-is a container structure for rate-dependent constitutive models for soil.
+is a container structure for rate-dependent constitutive models for soils.
 An object-oriented approach allows to freely combine constitutive models, integration methods and interfaces.
 In the current version it includes hypoplastic and barodetic constitutive models,